Cebu North Road: Cebu City to Danao

 Cebu North Road begins at its intersection with N. Escario Street as Osmeña Boulevard, fronting the Cebu Provincial Capitol, in Cebu City.
 It then turns south towards the Fuente Osmeña Circle, where it turns west as General Maxilom Avenue until the road's intersection with M.J.
 Cuenco Avenue and Imus Avenue, where the road turns northeast toward the former.
 It then crosses an intersection with Pope John Paul II Avenue/Juan Luna Avenue (N815).

 As the road enters Mandaue, it continues as Lopez-Jaena Street.
-After going underneath the Subangdaku flyover at an intersection with Hernan Cortes Street, it continues as M.C.
+After going underneath the Subangdako flyover at an intersection with Hernan Cortes Street, it continues as M.C.
 Briones Street.
 It then passes a junction with A.C.
 Cortes Avenue (N82) with a flyover carrying two-way through-traffic above it.
 After passing a junction with the United Nations Avenue (N841), it continues as the Cebu North Road.
 It then traverses the municipalities Consolacion, Liloan (where it begins to follow along the western coast of Cebu), and Compostela and the city of Danao.